elimak/Sample-Rxjava-vs-Coroutines/README.md

 Basic sample to compare 2 different approaches for doing asynch business on Android.
 The app has a simple flow with data repository / room db and a viewModel connected via dagger (dependency injection) to the data model

 The ViewModel calls the Repository to get the data.
+We are loading a list of countries from `https://restcountries.eu/`

 The data is:
 1 - fetched from retrofit / api